We’re pleased to introduce April’s Mendeley Advisor of the Month, Bertha Santos!

-How did you get into your field and what is your research story?
+How did you get into your field?

-Where do you do your research?
+Where do you prefer to work?

 How long have you been using Mendeley?

-What were you using prior to Mendeley and how does Mendeley influence your research?
+What were you using prior to Mendeley?

 Why did you decide to become an Advisor?